 - (1) Large Public Gatherings.
-Are subject to the requirements of the provisions of the Large Public Assembly Regulations as well as any regulations set forth by the Wasatch County Health Department relating to Mass Gatherings. - (2) Carnival or Circus.
-When authorized by the Planning Staff, a Temporary Use Permit for a carnival or circus may be issued in any zone for a period not longer than fifteen (15) days.
+Are subject to the requirements of the provisions of the large public assembly regulations as well as any regulations set forth by the Wasatch County Health Department relating to mass gatherings. - (2) Carnival or Circus.
+When authorized by the planning staff, a temporary use permit for a carnival or circus may be issued in any zone for a period not longer than fifteen (15) days.
 Reasonable conditions may be attached to any approval. - (3) Christmas Tree Sales.
-A Temporary Use Permit may be issued by the Planning Staff for the display and open-lot sales of Christmas trees for a period not longer than forty five (45) days.
+A temporary use permit may be issued by the planning staff for the display and open-lot sales of Christmas trees for a period not longer than forty-five (45) days.
 Reasonable conditions may be attached to any approval. - (4) Firewood Sales.
-A Temporary Use Permit may be issued for the sale of firewood cut by the seller, for a period not to exceed one hundred eighty (180) days at a site, which does not use public property.
+A temporary use permit may be issued for the sale of firewood cut by the seller, for a period not to exceed one hundred eighty (180) days at a site, which does not use public property.
 Reasonable conditions may be attached to any approval. - (5) Filming.
-A Temporary Use Permit may be issued for the filming for television or movies, for a period of time not to exceed ninety (90) days, but may be renewed for an additional ninety (90) days if approved.
+A temporary use permit may be issued for the filming for television or movies for a period of time not to exceed ninety (90) days, but may be renewed for an additional ninety (90) days if approved.
 If any site is to use public property, special arrangements must be made for such use with the Town of Daniel.
-Reasonable conditions may be attached to any approval.

-- (6) Community Entertainment Events.
+Reasonable conditions may be attached to any approval. - (6) Community Entertainment Events.
 Other temporary gatherings not constituting a large public assembly may be granted for a period of time not to exceed thirty (30) days. - (7) Development Sales Office.
-A sales office may be granted by the Planning Staff for either a temporary building to be used as a sales office, or the use of a model to be used as a sales office.
-Such uses may be permitted as a Conditional Use with a specified period of time listed as one (1) of the conditions.
+A sales office may be granted by the planning staff for either a temporary building to be used as a sales office, or the use of a model to be used as a sales office.
+Such uses may be permitted as a conditional use with a specified period of time listed as one (1) of the conditions.
 Bonding for removal or restoration of any garage conversions may be required as part of the approval.
-Any other reasonable conditions may be imposed by the Planning Staff to mitigate any adverse impacts to the neighborhood. - (8) Fireworks Stands.
-Permits for fireworks stands or fireworks displays shall be administered by the Fire Marshall, but a Temporary Use Permit must be obtained from the Planning Staff.
+Any other reasonable conditions may be imposed by the planning staff to mitigate any adverse impacts to the neighborhood. - (8) Fireworks Stands.
+Permits for fireworks stands or fireworks displays shall be administered by the fire marshal, but a temporary use permit must be obtained from the planning staff.
 Any application for such permit shall meet the requirements of Section 8.24.06 of this chapter and shall be made by the property owner or his authorized agent. - (9) Seasonal Nurseries.